wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 4. Returning multiple answers

-   The authorative nameserver should include as many of the instructed Additional records and Supporting information as will fit in the resposne packet.
+   The authoritative nameserver should include as many of the instructed Additional records and Supporting information as will fit in the response packet.

-Kumari, et al.            Expires July 7, 2015                  [Page 3]

-Internet-Draft            DNS Multiple Answers              January 2015

    In order to include Additional records in a response, certain conditions need to be met.
 [Ed note: Some discussion on each rule is below]

+Kumari, et al.            Expires July 15, 2015                 [Page 3]

+Internet-Draft            DNS Multiple Answers              January 2015

    1. Additional records MUST only be included when the primary name is DNSSEC secured.